 Red Cliffs Lodge

 For a fancier and perhaps romantic option off the beaten path, reserve a room at Red Cliffs Lodge, Moab.
 During low season (November), which I think is perfect season, I found a room which cost just $20 more than some of the chains.
 The atmosphere alone, a ranch tucked beneath red, sandstone cliffs and situated on the Colorado is worth $20.
 Though the wi-fi stinks, the Lodge offers a variety of activities and tours.
+There are also many tours available at Viator or Get Your Guide.

 Places to Eat